My name is Henry Schiller.

 Papers in progress or under review (email for drafts).

-- A paper about the function of folk psychology and the use of attitude verbs as tools of social influence (revise and resubmit).
+- A paper about the function of folk psychology (r&r at Mind and Language).

 - A paper about the difference between rational learning and arational attitude change (under review).